Dual PhD MENAS/Anthropology

 Admission to the Dual Degree Program

-You must apply to and be accepted by both the MENAS and the School of Anthropology to qualify for the dual degree program.
-Only students who have completed an M.A. in Anthropology, MENAS, or a related field prior to enrollment in the MENAS/Anthropology dual degree program will be accepted.
+Students must apply to and be accepted by both MENAS and the School of Anthropology to qualify for the dual degree program.
+Only students who have completed an MA in Anthropology, MENAS, or a related field prior to enrollment in the MENAS/Anthropology dual degree program will be accepted.
 See our application page for details on how to apply.

-You need to demonstrate intermediate proficiency in one Middle Eastern language at the time of admission.
+Students need to demonstrate intermediate proficiency in one Middle Eastern language at the time of admission.
 An interdepartmental committee from MENAS and Anthropology will review and make a recommendation on any student who has been accepted to both departments and who has indicated that they wish to earn the dual degree.
-For fall admission, this should occur in the spring before the April 15 deadline for student acceptance of admission offers.

 **3rd year Arabic MSA is worth 8 credits but 3rd year Persian, Turkish, and Hebrew are only 6 credits.
 Those pursuing the latter three languages will have to find two more units.
 Taking an additional 3-unit course will provide those two units and eliminate the need for a one-unit independent study.